 Why Home Buyers Can’t Rely on Consumer Protection

 From an overall standpoint, Australian consumers are strongly protected by legislation.
-Common law is designed to cover all manner of contexts, while many different policies have been introduced by the Government to support specific industries.
-But bureaucracy often stands in the way of these measures.
+Common law is designed to cover all manner of contexts, while many different policies have been introduced by the government to support specific industries.
+Bureaucracy, however, is a fickle mistress, and often stands in the way of these measures.

 What’s in place to protect home buyers?

-Warranty claims are a maze not worth navigating
+- Warranty claims are a maze not worth navigating:

-Through a combination of defence, avoidance and other abuses of process, they commonly wear home buyers down to the point where only the most resilient and vigilant complainants achieve any sort of outcome after a long and arduous battle.
-Even those who push on through the procedures and reach a result often wish they had never tried in the first place.
+Through a combination of defence, avoidance and other abuses of process, they can successfully wear home buyers down to the point where only the most resilient and vigilant complainants achieve any sort of outcome.
+But even then, after a long and arduous battle to seek some much-deserved justice, those who push on through the insurmountable procedures and finally reach a result often wish they had never bothered in the first place.

 Don’t be fooled by newly constructed homes

 Many house hunters assume that building inspections are only necessary for older structures.
 After all, new buildings are always constructed according to current standards, right?
 Wrong.
-While there are comprehensive standards in place to ensure buildings meet a certain standard, there are many instances where even new homes have been sold for far more than they are truly worth due to shortcuts or loopholes in the building process.
+While there are comprehensive standards in place to ensure buildings are up to code, there are many instances where even new homes have been sold for far more than they are truly worth, mainly due to shortcuts or loopholes in the building process.